 A small, angular beacon rests in your hand.
 As you move through your city, it changes colour.
 You know that as it does so, it’s telling you something.
 Because there are other beacons out there, in hands a lot like yours.

 Growing dimmer means you’ve gotten further away from those other beacons.
 Colours change depending on how many others are nearby.
 A brighter gleam shows you’re getting closer to one another.
-When all gathered together in one place, the beacons will gleam bright white.
+When all gathered together in one place, the beacons will glow bright white.

 For artist Melany Nugent-Noble (MFA 2015), bringing this dreamlike scene to life has been the work of years.
 And as Kelowna’s first artist-in-residence, the project will finally find a public audience; beginning at the end of August, Melany’s latest participatory artwork, When it is necessary to stand still, will see 25 beacons distributed to participants in the lakeside city for ten separate three-day “activations.”